 As a fine arts student, living in these areas, I was fortunate to study and hike in the

 Shenandoah Valley of Virginia and the Monongahela National Forest of West Virginia.
 I was

 awarded the M.A. and M.F.A. respectively, from James Madison University & West Virginia

 Moving to Long Island, New York has provided consistent opportunities to continue my

-Living and painting on Long Island, New York have provided the consistent opportunities to continue my interests in Bear Mountain State Park, Kaaterskill Falls, the Catskills and other such places.
+studies in Bear Mountain State Park, Kaaterskill Falls, the Catskills, and other such places.

-My landscape paintings serve as a metaphor for an encounter – an encounter with the
+My landscape paintings are metaphors to serve as an encounter – an encounter with the

 unfamiliar, the mysterious, and the unexpected that is with us both in this world and